The post will give you the 10 most common IELTS Writing Task 2 topics.

 - The Environment

-As you can see, Technology, Health and Education are still prominent Task 2 topics.
-It was interesting to see Traditional Culture popping up twice in such a short period of time, but that doesn’t mean that it will definitely feature again soon.
+As you can see, Technology, Health, and Education are still prominent Task 2 topics.
+It was interesting to see Traditional Culture popping up twice in such a short period, but that doesn’t mean that it will definitely feature again soon.

-I still think that Technology, Health, Education and the Environment are important topics and will feature regularly in the future.
-Reading within these topics will help you and you will also pick up other vocabulary just by reading about them.
+I still think that Technology, Health, Education and the Environment are important topics and will regularly feature in the future.
+Reading about these topics will help you, and you will also pick up other vocabulary just by reading about them.

 The important thing is to read actively.
-When you see a word you don’t know, note it down and find out the meaning, collocation and synonyms.
-Soon you will have a notebook full of new words and you review them regualelry until they become part of your vocabulary.
+When you see a word you don’t know, note it down and find its meaning, collocation and synonyms.
+Soon you will have a notebook full of new words, and you review them regularly until they become part of your vocabulary.

-I would recommend looking at our IELTS task 2 page for lots more lessons, tips and sample task 2 answers.
+I recommend looking at our IELTS task 2 page for many more lessons, tips and sample task 2 answers.